RazvanBerbece/autoBtc/README.md

 # Secrets & API Keys
 In order to run the project, the user should get a public:secret key pair from Demo HitBTC.

+The API credentials should then be placed in a dictionary 'classes/HTTP/assets' in a 'secrets.js' file which contains API_KEY and SECRET_KEY.

+Finally, export the dictionary and use it in the HTTP client.